MassTransit/MassTransit/docs/usage/transports/azure-sb.md

 | TokenProvider         | Use a specific token provider, such as a managed identity token provider, to access the namespace
 | TransportType         | Change the transport type from the default (AMQP) to use WebSockets

-The following example show how to configure Azure Service Bus using an Azure Managed Identity:
+The following example shows how to configure Azure Service Bus using an Azure Managed Identity:

 ```csharp
 namespace ServiceBusConsoleListener